FIRST—HOW TO ENTER

 2. Submit your design entries.
 Each submission is made at your registration page.
 You may enter as many pieces as you would like, but only one design or series per submission.

 Where the Upload form asks for Designer or Team Leader name, some people want to emphasize their whole team.
 In that case, write “Design Team” in those fields.
 Then, put all your team members into space on the form provided for additional team members.
 If you are a Spark Winner or Finalist, we will be happy to list all team members in subsequent materials and certificates, after the competition closes.

 3. Make payment.
 (If you have multiple entries, you can save re-entering credit-card info by contacting us to make a single, total payment.
 Send a note to alert us via the website CONTACT form.
 After initial registration, log in to your registration page, where you’ll see the option to enter your payment information via credit card.
-If you are from the USA and time allows, we recommend that you pay by check.
+If you are from the USA or Canada and time allows, we recommend that you pay by check.
 In that case, please notify us to expect it.
 Overseas entrants may also wish to make payments via Paypal or bank wire (with a small service charge)–please inquire with us for details.
 After receiving payment, your status will be marked as “paid and approved.”